ck-zhang/px/docs/reference/env-and-flags.md

 * `PX_CACHE_PATH` – root for the shared artifact cache (default under `$HOME/.cache/px/store`).
 * `PX_TOOLS_DIR` – root for installed tools (metadata/locks/envs; default `~/.px/tools`).
 * `PX_TOOL_STORE` – location for cached tool environments (default `~/.px/tools/store/envs`).
 * `PX_NO_ENSUREPIP=1` – skip the automatic `python -m ensurepip --default-pip --upgrade` when px refreshes a project site.
-By default px runs ensurepip only when pip is absent in the project’s `.px` site.
+By default px runs ensurepip only when pip is absent in the project’s `.px` site, and it also seeds a baseline `setuptools` so `python setup.py`/`pkg_resources` keep working without declaring it.
 * `PX_DEBUG_SITE_PATHS=/path/to/file` – write the final `sys.path` computed by px’s `sitecustomize` to the given file (for debugging path issues).

 ### Dependency selection and execution behavior